 Other provisions

-Bank charges incurred by the repayment of amounts due to the MA shall be borne entirely by the Lead Partner.
+Bank charges incurred by the repayment of amounts due to the MA shall be borne entirely by the Lead Partner or the concerned Partner.

 Article 20 - Conflict of interests and good conduct

 For the purpose of this Contract, the conflict of interest shall mean any situation where there is a divergence between the fulfilment of responsibilities under this grant Contract by the Parties and the private interest of the persons involved in the Contract, which may adversely affect the impartial and objective exercise of the functions of any person involved in the implementation/ verification/control/audit of this Contract, for reasons involving family, emotional life, political or national affinity, economic interest or any other shared interest with another person.